navin-bhaskar/lld_casestudies/Python/stackoverflow/README.md

    - Moderator: Can close any question in addition to memeber operations
    - Admin: Can ban any user in addition to moderator operations
 5. Users must be able to search for questions
+   - By title (will use some sort of reg ex)
+   - By tags
+6. Users must not be able to answer a closed question